mundizzle/scratchpad/README.md

 ## Scratchpad

-Real Time HTML editor with preview.
+Real time HTML editor with preview.
 Uses [ACE Editor](https://github.com/mundizzle/scratchpad)

 Hopefully useful for quickly trying out some HTML/CSS and even JS ideas and seeing how they look in a browser.